-In the IT security space, vulnerability mitigation and remediation are often considered synonyms of each other.
-Although they sound similar, they are technically two different processes that fix a vulnerability.
+In the IT security space, vulnerability mitigation, and remediation are often considered synonyms of each other.
+Although they sound similar, they are technically two different processes that fix a vulnerability using a vulnerability management tool.

 But how exactly is vulnerability remediation different from vulnerability mitigation?

-In this article, let’s understand what exactly vulnerability mitigation and remediation mean and which is more effective for securing the IT landscape.
+In this article, let’s understand what exactly vulnerability mitigation and remediation mean and which is more effective for securing the IT landscape, which is possible with a vulnerability management software.

 What is Vulnerability Remediation?

-Once the vulnerability is detected, it should be remediated as soon as possible.
+Once the vulnerability is in detection mode, it should be remediation as soon as possible.
 Remediation usually happens by applying the latest patches available to devices.

-When the remediation process is completed, it is advised to run vulnerability scans once again to ensure that vulnerabilities are adequately remediated.
+When the remediation process is complete, it is advisable to run vulnerability scans again to ensure that vulnerabilities are adequately remediation.

 For example: In Nov 2022, Fortinet released a security update that addressed 16 different vulnerabilities in multiple products.
 These security updates could remediate six highly-critical vulnerabilities.